ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - The problem of humanity has not been the right to own private property but how to provide an equitable distribution of property rights so that many people could enjoy them.<br>―W. Cleon Skousen

+- Environment only conditions man, it does not change his very nature.<br>―W. Cleon Skousen